radiantone/pyfi-private/diary.md

 - Error plug routing 50%
 - Disable components for free version 90%
 - Auth0 register/sign-in integration
-  - Can log in/out DONE
-  - Get bearer token after login DONE
 - Protect API client access
 - Protect API services
 - Add watch for store variable "this.$auth.isAuthenticated" to UI's that load data.
 - When isAuthenticated is true, then they refresh their data and enable their controls
 - otherwise, they have a mask overlay that says not logged in
-  -

 TODO:

+- Refactor mount() and watch() startup code, duplication
 - Port's are types of processors that forward messages to other ports
   - Port's are allocated to CPUs same as processors as they are a bottleneck between flows
   - and thus should be scalable as well